taimoon/nand2tetris/README.md

     This raise a question.
 Usually, parse tree (or grammar) doesn't affect the semantic of programming language but it does affect the semantic.
 Sometimes, we wish only compiler/interpreter handle the semantic of the language but we must consider the syntatical matter in this case.

     On the other hand, prefix and postfix expression are particularly convenient for evaluating expression.
 Postfix expression can be naturally applied to stack-based evaluation; prefix expression is just usual function call evaluation (or it is merely procedure application in LISP).
-Althought elegant implementation and consistency, prefix or postfix expressions are indeed ugly to newcomers.
+Although elegant implementation and consistency, prefix or postfix expressions are indeed ugly to newcomers.